Relintai/pandemonium_engine_docs/community/contributing/documentation_guidelines.md

 in a pull request and getting it merged will trigger a rebuild of the online documentation.

+See also:
-.. seealso:: For details on Git usage and the pull request workflow, please
+ For details on Git usage and the pull request workflow, please
              refer to the `doc_pr_workflow` page.
 Most of what it describes regarding the main godotengine/godot repository is also valid for the docs repository.

+Warning:
-.. warning:: The class reference's source files are in the `Godot engine repository
+ The class reference's source files are in the `Godot engine repository
              ( https://github.com/godotengine/godot )`_.
 We generate the `Godot API
              ( toc-class-ref )` section of this documentation from them.
 If you want to update the description of a class, its methods, or properties, read `doc_updating_the_class_reference`.

+Warning:
-.. warning:: If you want to edit the **API reference**, please note that it
+ If you want to edit the **API reference**, please note that it
              should *not* be done in the godot-docs repository.
 Instead, you should edit the `doc/classes/*` XML files of Godot's main repository.
 These files are then later used to generate the